rsshilli/chimp/README.md

 ```

 Chimp will give you a non-headless driver so you can do your job.
 This is very powerful when it's used with [Webdriver.io's REPL debug method](http://webdriver.io/api/utility/debug.html) like this:

+TODO how does this work with Enzyme and Puppeteer?

 ```javascript
 import driver from 'chimp/driver.debug'